Community Emergency Response Teams (CERT)

 Jefferson County Emergency Operations Center

 Through a grant from the Department of Homeland Security, Jefferson County has an excellent redundant system for communication, backed up with generators in case of power failures as well as alternate communications in the event of phone outages.
-There is closed circuit television capability between the county and the City of Port Townsend emergency control centers.
 Amateur radio operators are set up with local American Radio Emergency System/Radio Amateur Civil Engineering System, (ARES/RACES) volunteers to communicate with over 100 members of the Neighborhood Preparedness groups.

 The EOC is fully operational with a compliment of paid and volunteer staff trained to implement the Incident Command System (ICS).
 This system is best described as a management system of procedures for controlling personnel, facilities, equipment and communications from different agencies to work together towards a common goal in an effective and efficient manner.
 It is an “all hazards – all risk” approach to managing crisis response operations for emergencies of all sizes, as well as non-crisis events.